elolb/Avalon-Clone/README.md

 ![React clone](clone.gif)

 This was made for fun/practicing CSS.
-It needs some more effects.
+Needs some more effects.

 (The password is 1234theninesistersclassreal)